A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

-Group isolation constrains how tasks belonging to different groups can interleave with each other, and is classically organized into \emph{levels}~\cite{Adya:ICDE:2000:Generalized_isolation}.
-Serializable isolation requires the effects of execution to be the same as if all groups were executed in some serial order, one after the other, with no interleaving of tasks.
-Weaker levels of isolation enable some disciplined form of concurrency that may lead to some anomalies in the results that clients can observe.
-In this work we do not enter the details of specific isolation levels.
-In line with the approach adopted for replication consistency and for atomicity, we consider only two broad classes of isolation levels: those that require \emph{blocking coordination} between tasks and those that are \emph{coordination free} (referred to as being highly-available in the literature~\cite{bailis:2013:VLDB:HAT}).
-This is also motivated by the systems under analysis, which either provide strong isolation levels (typically, serializable) or do not provide isolation at all.
-Implementation-wise, strong isolation is traditionally achieved with two classes of coordination protocols: \emph{lock-based} and \emph{timestamp-based}~\cite{bernstein:CSUR:81:concurrency}.
+Implementation-wise, strong isolation is traditionally achieved with two classes of coordination protocols: \emph{lock-based} and \emph{timestamp-based}\extendedonly{~\cite{bernstein:CSUR:81:concurrency}}.
 With lock-based protocols, tasks acquire non-exclusive or exclusive locks to access shared resources (shared state in our model) in read-only or read-write mode.
 Lock-based protocols may incur distributed deadlocks: to avoid them, protocols implement detection or prevention schemes that abort and restart groups in the case of deadlock.
 Timestamp-based protocols generate a serialization order for groups before execution, and then the tasks need to enforce that order.
-Basic timestamp protocols abort and re-execute groups when they try to access shared resources out of order.
+Pessimistic timestamp protocols abort and re-execute groups when they try to access shared resources out of order.
 Multi-version concurrency control protocols reduce the probability of aborts by storing multiple versions of shared state elements, and allowing tasks to read old versions when executed out of order.
 Optimistic concurrency control protocols allow out of order execution of tasks, but check for conflicts before making the effects of a group of tasks visible to other tasks.
-Finally, a few systems adopt simplified protocols that reduce or avoid coordination under certain assumptions.
-As in the case of group atomicity, we discuss these protocols as part of our survey of systems in \s{systems_db}.
+Finally, a few systems adopt special protocols that reduce or avoid coordination under certain assumptions: as in the case of group atomicity, we discuss these protocols in \s{systems_db}.